fix8mt/conjure_enum/README.md

 ## This library empowers you to:

-- Gain deep insights into your enums at runtime.
+- Gain deeper insights into your enums at runtime.
 - Unlock the power of metaprogramming for advanced code generation techniques.
 - Write more expressive and efficient C++ code.